Northern Ireland Attractions - The Best Places to Visit

 Northern Ireland is little known as a tourist destination.
 Yet those who visit discover that it is packed with places of interest.
 The rich and often turbulent history means that no matter where you are, chances are that something important has happened in the area and historic buildings and landmarks are not far away.

-Beyond that, Northern Ireland is a country of outstanding natural beauty.
-Rolling green hills meet lush valleys; the mighty Atlantic ocean lashes against rocky coasts creating incredible designs; charming villages give an aura of mystique and friendly people help you feel at home.
+Northern Ireland is a country of outstanding natural beauty.
+If you travel there you will see rolling green hills meet lush valleys; the mighty Atlantic ocean lashes against rocky coasts creating incredible designs; charming villages give an aura of mystique and friendly people help you feel at home.

 Here we will give you a list of some of the more important ones.
 The list is by no means complete but we will keep adding to it to ensure that whether you visit in person, or whether you daydream about visiting from the comfort of your armchair at home, your experience will be informed and as complete as possible.